How Should I Cover My Face? A Deeper Look Into Neck Gaiters And Face Shields

 "If I'm going to the grocery store, where I don't anticipate that there are going to be people very close to me, I will typically wear a shield, unless the store says specifically I have to wear a mask," he says.
 "But if I have to be in a classroom where there are lots of people per square footage — I would probably wear a mask and a shield.
 And same thing if I'm on a plane."

-Diaz follows a similar setup – wearing a surgical mask in public, and an N-95/face shield combination at work, where he works closely on the eyes of patients.
-Diaz says the most protective options are masks with respirators that filter out viral particles, or N-95 masks, though for most people, they're hard to access.
+Diaz follows a similar setup – wearing a surgical mask in public, and an N95/face shield combination in the office, where he works closely on the eyes of patients.
+Diaz says the most protective options are masks with respirators that filter out viral particles, or N95 masks, though for most people, they're hard to access.

-But a mask that has an exhalation valve or vent — making it easier to breathe — gets a thumbs down from the Centers for Disease Control and Prevention.
-In guidance updated late last week, the CDC explains that one-way air vents allow air (and thus, potentially infected respiratory particles) to be released, so valve masks fail to prevent COVID-19 transmission.
+But a mask that has an exhalation valve or vent — making it easier to breathe — gets a thumbs-down from the Centers for Disease Control and Prevention, especially if it's not covered by a filter.
+In guidance updated late last week, the CDC explained that one-way air vents allow air (and thus, potentially infected respiratory particles) to be released, so valve masks fail to prevent COVID-19 transmission.

+However, if the mask has a filter behind the valve — which many cloth face masks with valves have — then it should be OK, says Raina MacIntyre, a leading mask researcher and head of the biosecurity program at the Kirby Institute at the University of New South Wales in Australia.

 "For the general public, we're in consensus that at least a cotton mask is helpful," Diaz says.
-"Beyond that," he says, "the more you do to protect yourself, "the better."
+"Beyond that," he says, the more you do to protect yourself, "the better."

 Pranav Baskar is a freelance journalist and U.S. national born in Mumbai.